 ProdPad is an agile product management app that was built from the ground up by former and current product managers who understand the unique struggles of the role.
 ProdPad comes with lean roadmapping tools, idea tracking space, customer feedback solutions, and plenty of guides and templates to jump-start all of the above.
 ProdPad empowers scrum masters with easy idea prioritization and approval, backlog filter and scoring, and a feedback module.

-ProdPad costs from $149/month and offers a 7 to 30 day free trial that scales up when you perform certain actions in the app.
+ProdPad costs from $149/month and offers a 7 to 30-day free trial that scales up when you perform certain actions in the app.
 They also offer a free demo.

 CardBoard is a free-to-use agile product management tool with paid plans that offer additional features, like real-time collaboration and swimlanes.
 They have a huge focus on story mapping, customer journeys, and personas.
 Detailed and intuitive templates are available to build empathy maps and user stories so that your team can quickly sketch out what your customers think, feel, say, do, want, and need.

 CardBoard costs from $8.50/user/month and has a freemium version with unlimited public (no private) boards available.
-Paid plans offer a 30 day free trial, as well.
+Paid plans offer a 30-day free trial, as well.

 Harvestr is a product management tool with a host of agile-oriented features, like centralized multi-channel product feedback, backlog scoring, flexible stakeholder visibility, and collaborative roadmap decisioning.
 The Harvestr team keeps remote product management at the forefront of their development, going as far as to offer a free whitepaper on the subject.
 Additionally, remote product teams will particularly appreciate that every plan includes unlimited contributors.

-Harvestr costs from $32/user/month and offers a free 14 day trial.
+Harvestr costs from $32/user/month and offers a free 14-day trial.
 They also have a free demo available to book at your leisure.

 Delibr is a product document tool that connects deeply with JIRA to simplify issue tracking, ticket creation, and macro decision management.
 Delibr’s comprehensive outline template keeps feature refinement organized using collapsible progress steps, synced JIRA status, and a simple document interface that every stakeholder can understand at a glance.
 Delibr also offers a free ebook on feature document research based on 300 interviews with product managers.

-Delibr costs from $50/month for up to 10 users and they offer a 14 day free trial as well as a free demo for any interested parties.
+Delibr costs from $50/month for up to 10 users and they offer a 14-day free trial as well as a free demo for any interested parties.

-monday.com is a product and project management app with a user-friendly, colorful interface enjoyed by teams from Hulu, BBC Studios, Universal, Adobe, Coca-Cola, and NBC.
+Monday.com is a product and project management app with a user-friendly, colorful interface enjoyed by teams from Hulu, BBC Studios, Universal, Adobe, Coca-Cola, and NBC.
 Monday.com offers a suite of tools for iteration planning, bug tracking, backlog items, and product roadmaps.
 Creative teams will appreciate their ready-made templates for creative asset requests, media coverage tracking, post production schedules, and editorial calendars.

-Wrike is a popular project management software with a product management-specific feature set that includes smart priority visualization, built-in item approvals, and advanced analytics for keen retrospectives.
+Wrike is a popular project management software with an Agile product management-specific feature set that includes smart priority visualization, built-in item approvals, and advanced analytics for keen retrospectives.
 Wrike users can also employ workflow automation, take advantage of complete Agile support, and use templates for product launch plans.
 Wrike integrates easily with over 400 third-party apps and even the free plan allows basic integrations (Google Drive and MS Office 365).

 Wrike is free to use for up to 5 users.
-Paid plans cost from $9.80/user/month and come with a 14 day free trial before you are actually charged.
+Paid plans cost from $9.80/user/month and come with a 14-day free trial before you are actually charged.
 Business and Enterprise plans also come with a free trial of Wrike Proof, the company’s online proofing tool.

 ClickUp is an agile product management software used by the likes of Google, Airbnb, Nike, and Uber.
 Product managers will appreciate the ability to use custom task statuses that go above and beyond the typical RAG statuses as well as the wiki system to maintain a single source of truth for their product.
 ClickUp’s freemium plan is particularly generous, as they don’t have a cap on the number of active members or tasks.

 ClickUp is free for unlimited members and unlimited tasks with 100MB of storage included.
-Paid plans cost from $5/user/month and start with a free 30 day trial.
+Paid plans cost from $5/user/month and start with a free 30-day trial.

 ProjectManager.com is an agile product management software that blends both Agile and Waterfall frameworks for high flexibility.
-Users can choose what workstyle they like best, be it Gantt charts, task lists, Kanban boards, or a hybrid system.
+Users can choose what work style they like best, be it Gantt charts, task lists, Kanban boards, or a hybrid system.
 They have a particularly robust time tracking system that updates in real-time and offers a multitude of tags, groups, and labels by which to sort each entry with hyper-specific detail.

-ProjectManager.com costs from $15/user/month and offers a 30 day free trial.
+ProjectManager.com costs from $15/user/month and offers a 30-day free trial.

-MeisterTask is a user-friendly, feature rich team PM tool that was named an Editor’s Choice in the Apple App Store and maintains a high 4.7/5 score on Google Play.
-They have task relationship charting, action automation, checklists and recurring tasks, time tracking, and custom fields for data entry.
+MeisterTask is a user-friendly, feature-rich team PM tool that was named an Editor’s Choice in the Apple App Store and maintains a high 4.7/5 score on Google Play.
+They have task relationship charting, action automation, checklists, and recurring tasks, time tracking, and custom fields for data entry.
 Their Kanban board is straightforward to set up and very easy to maintain with easy drag-and-drop cards and simple point-and-click commands.